 General

-FAR 13.500 allows streamlined, flexible acquisition procedures for commercial products and services up to $7.5 million (or $15 million in emergencies), reducing administrative burden for both government and contractors.
+FAR 13.500 allows streamlined, flexible acquisition procedures for commercial products and services up to $9 million (or $15 million in emergencies), provided FAR Part 12 requirements are followed.

 Overview

-FAR 13.500 establishes the general framework for using simplified acquisition procedures for commercial products and services when the contract value exceeds the simplified acquisition threshold but does not exceed $7.5 million (or $15 million in certain circumstances).
+FAR 13.500 establishes the general framework for using simplified acquisition procedures (SAP) for commercial products and services acquisitions that exceed the simplified acquisition threshold but do not exceed $9 million (or $15 million in certain circumstances).
 These procedures are designed to give contracting officers greater flexibility and discretion, streamlining the solicitation, evaluation, and award process to maximize efficiency and minimize administrative burden for both the government and industry.
-The section also clarifies that when using these procedures, the requirements of FAR Part 12 (Acquisition of Commercial Products and Commercial Services) apply, including the use of specific provisions and clauses, subject to the order of precedence in 12.102(c).
-Special authority is granted for acquisitions up to $15 million in support of contingency operations, emergency responses, or certain international assistance efforts, as determined by the head of the agency.
+The section also clarifies that when using these procedures, the requirements of FAR Part 12 (Acquisition of Commercial Products and Commercial Services) apply, including the use of specific provisions and clauses.
+Special authority is granted for acquisitions up to $15 million when supporting contingency operations, emergency response, or similar situations as determined by the agency head.

 Key Rules